DularaAbhiranda/CreedBlade/README.md

 ---

-## 🌟 Features of This Repository
+## 🚀 Features of CreedStorm

-1. **Script for Simulating DDoS-Like Behavior**:
+1. **DDoS Simulation**:
-   - Opens multiple browser tabs to simulate a resource overload.
+   - Simulates DDoS-like behavior by opening multiple browser tabs.
-   - Provides a defense mechanism to stop the simulation.
+   - Helps understand system performance under stress.

 2. **Interactive Defense Mechanism**:
-   - After a minute, a popup window allows users to enter a defense code (`leavemealone`) to stop the simulation.
+   - After every minute, a popup window appears, allowing users to enter the defense code (`leavemealone`) to stop the simulation.
    - Displays a countdown timer in the popup.

 3. **Automatic Browser Closure**:
    - On successful defense, all opened browser tabs/windows are automatically closed.

-4. **Beginner-Friendly Guide**:
+4. **Standalone Executable**:
-   - Step-by-step instructions for running the program.
-   - Detailed explanation of the code.
+   - Easily convert the Python script into a standalone application using PyInstaller.

 ---

-## 🚀 Getting Started
+## 📥 Getting Started

 ### Prerequisites